fellesverkstedet/fabricatable-machines/Module development/linear_guide/readme.md

 - It rolls quite smooth
 - Even with 20 kg+ pressure it still rolls smoothly
 - It is quite stiff under axial and radail loads *(that means it could make a decent stiff axis for a milling machine)*
-- Using a canoe milling bit with with 6.35mm diamter in combination with the 5.95mm diamter softgun balls was a great succcess
+- Using a 6.35mm diameter "canoe type" milling bit in combination with the 5.95mm diameter softgun balls was a great succcess
 - It is possible to mill the axes with regular CAM software *(like V-carve pro)*
 - It is possible to mill the axes without an special jig *(since the milling bit noes not need to be bellow the axes, unlike in the v-bird experiments)*
 - Since the axes are milled it is possible to make big machines